 For further questions on eligibility please contact the Fellowships & Grants Manager.

 Curatorial Research Grants are offered in our Autumn round of funding, the next round of Curatorial Research Grants will open on 8 August 2022 and close 30 September 2022.

 To apply for a Curatorial Research Grant you must use our online system at grants.paul-mellon-centre.ac.uk.
 Once registered you will be able to fill out the online application form (example of which can be downloaded below) and provide the details of two referees.
-The option to provide the referee details will be available once the application is submitted we will contact the nominated referees with details on how they submit their references which must be completed through our online system and must be no more than 500 words.
+The option to provide the referee details will be available once the application is submitted.
+We will then contact the nominated referee with details on how they submit their reference which must be completed through our online system and must be no more than 500 words.

 Applications and nominated referee details must be received by 30 September, referees have until 10 October to submit their references.